wp-plugins/cyr3lat/readme.txt

 === Cyr to Lat enhanced ===
 Contributors: Atrax, SergeyBiryukov, karevn
-Tags: cyrillic, latin, l10n, russian, rustolat, slugs, translations, transliteration, media Requires at least: 2.3
+Tags: cyrillic, latin, l10n, russian, rustolat, slugs, translations, transliteration, media, georgian Requires at least: 2.3
 Tested up to: 3.2
 Stable tag: 3.3.1

-Converts Cyrillic characters in post, page and term slugs to Latin characters.
+Converts Cyrillic and Georgian characters in post, page and term slugs to Latin characters.

 == Description ==

-Converts Cyrillic characters in post, page and term slugs to Latin characters.
+Converts Cyrillic and Georgian characters in post, page and term slugs to Latin characters.
 Useful for creating human-readable URLs.

 This plugin is a fork of [cyr2lat](http://wordpress.org/extend/plugins/cyr2lat/) plugin.